nighthawkcoders/APCSA/_posts/2022-08-29-PT120-using_objects.md

 ### Live Grading Presentation.
 > Each individual needs to perform their own work.
 However, I would like to see a plan that show you worked with Pair and/or Team.
 The presentation can be according to your own style, but consider the following...
 - Note.
 A Live Review is expecting students to drive dialog and questions.
 Additionally, learn that Teacher likes: questions, discussion of failures, showing a progressive mindset.
 - Individual.
-A blog that highlights learnings and takeaways from Code.org
+Blogging or Issues that highlights key learnings and takeaways from Code.org
 - Pair/Team.
-A blog that shows Math Library Project / Or Idea of Choice
+Blogging or Issues that shows Math Library Project / Or Idea of Choice
     - A shared repository, team or pair.
 My suggestion is using Spring Portfolio project as template, as this is the start to a backend project.
 In my projects, I have placed "hacks" directory inside of Spring project and it has worked fine.
+Later you may want to expand on ideas and make them serviceable via APIs.
-    - Issues or Blag that show you have planned and to divides up work
+    - Issues or Blog that show you have planned to divide up work between pair and team
-    - Jupyter notebook or Posts that highlights key portions of code and enables me to find or run it quickly.
+    - Jupyter notebook or Posts that highlights key code requirements, consideration should be made to find or run it quickly.
+- Review and Review Ticket.
-- Review Ticket.
-Every time requirements.
+    - Every time requirements.
-    - Create Comment in this Blog.
-Crossover grades, Crossover Comments, and Blog(s) used during week.
+        - Create Comment in this Points Blog.
+Include crossover grades, crossover comments, and blog(s) used during week.
-    - Be prepared to go fast, but show everything in under 5 minutes.
+        - Be prepared to present fast, be clear, and show everything in under 5 minutes.
 3.5 minutes is preferred time for 4 people.
-    - Jupyter Notebooks contain comments and Markdown cells
+        - Jupyter Notebooks contain comments and markdown cells that describe work.
-    - Output of Jupyter code is required in Blogs
+        - Output of Jupyter Notebook is required when posting the Blog.